Perfection is My Enemy and How I Overcome it

 “Perfectionism is defined as a personality trait characterized by a person’s striving for flawlessness – setting high performance and sometimes unrealistic standards, accompanied by critical self-evaluations and concerns regarding others’ evaluations.”
 (Stoeber and Childs, 2010 ; Flett and Hewitt, 2002).

-Perfectionism is one of my biggest weaknesses.
+Perfection is my enemy and one of my biggest weaknesses.
 This has been especially apparent since I started my own business.
 I’ve always given the excuse that this is just how God made me.
 I started to believe that perfectionism is okay because I help make things better, but I started to pay too high of a cost for being so demanding.
 It started to steal my joy and put a wedge in my relationships.

 It drove me to exhaustion, and I finally decided physically and emotionally I couldn’t do it anymore.
 So, with great desperation, I cried out to God and begged him to help me understand why I had this deep desire to make things “perfect.”
 After many days of praying and begging God for answers, He slowly started revealing little nuggets of wisdom.